VBS.tv: Formation

 VBS began as a deal between Viacom-owned MTV Networks and Logo Group.
 In March 2007, the network was formed; MTV funded the formation of the network, and Vice magazine would supply the content.
-MTV has rights to distribute VBS content across its worldwide network of channels.
+MTV has the right to distribute VBS content across its worldwide network of channels.
 According to Vice co-founder Suroosh Alvi, "traditional journalism always aspires to objectivity, and since day one with the magazine we never believed in that...Our ethos is subjectivity with real substantiation.
 I don't think you see that on CNN."

 Circulation

 VBS videos are available via the network's website, as well as being broadcast on MTV Latin America and MTV2.
 VBS is currently featured as a weekly show on MTV2.
-VBS.tv content has appeared in CNN as part of their CNN presents line-up, with CNN stating that "...
+VBS.tv content has appeared on CNN as part of their CNN presents line-up, with CNN stating that "...
 We believe this unique reporting approach is worthy of sharing with our CNN.com readers."
 Much of it is now available at VICE.com.